Dragon1 Open Standard: Architecture Principles

 Visualizing Architecture Principles

 Principles are visualized with Principle details diagrams.
 They explain at a high level or in detail how a system, like a concept, works and produces results.
-A principle details diagram should always show clearly the working mechanism of a principle, else it is not a principle details diagram.
+A principle details diagram should always clearly show the working mechanism of a principle; otherwise, it is not a principle details diagram.

 Here follows an example of how BlockChain works.
 You see, visualized it is much better to understand and to communicate than with a written down principle short statement.